Avaiga/taipy/gui/doc/file_selector.md

 ### Default behavior

-The variable specified in _content_ is populated by a local filename when the transfer is finished.
+The variable specified in _content_ is populated by a local filename when the transfer is completed.

 !!! example "Page content"